david-cattermole/mayaMatchMoveSolver/docs/source/tools_displaytools.rst

    - Click 'Remove' button to remove the Center 2D.

-   - Click 'Reset All' button to reset all the 2D offsets.
+   - Click 'Reset Offset' button to reset all the 2D offsets.

    - Click 'Close' button to close the window.